 Gloop and Flux is fully supported too

-Most of the one-liner methods in the
+Most of the functions in the

 GroovyMethods class also appear in the Navigator, and can be used in Gloop